CrisN28/Azure-Practice-Labs/03-Azure-Storage-Accounts/02-Container-SAS-Blob/README.md

 ## Objectives - Exercise 01:

-- Deploy a **private blob container** in Azure using an ARM template
+- Deploy a **private blob container** in Azure using an ARM template with restricted access
 - Configure restricted access to ensure security
-- Use **04-storage-container-template.json** and **05-storage-container-parameters.json** for automated deployment
+- Automate deployment using Infrastructure-as-Code principles with ARM templates

 <br>